tokenspice/tokenspice/README.md

 export PATH=$PATH:.
 ```

-`tsp` is the command-line module.
-To see help, call it with no args.
+To see help, call `tsp` with no args.
 ```console
 tsp
 ```